 What is Naked Broadband?

-What is the process for Fibre installation?
+What's the process for getting Fibre installed?

 Once this is complete, our fibre broadband team will set up the fibre connection outside your house, development or apartment complex.